Math, Date/Time & utils (hApi unit)

 IN_Range2

-function checks if an integer value falls strictly within a specified range.
+Checks if an integer value falls strictly within a specified range.

 It performs a fast and direct comparison without handling reversed bounds.